qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 Custom function attributes will show up as part of an [attribute group](https://releases.llvm.org/13.0.1/docs/LangRef.html#attrgrp) in the IR.
 Attribute groups are numbered such that they can be easily referenced by multiple function definitions or global variables.
-Arbitrary attributes may optionally be attached to any of the declared functions to convey additional information about that function.
-Consumers of Base Profile compliant programs should hence not rely on the numbering of the entry point attribute group, but instead look for function to which an attribute with the name `"entry_point"` is attached to determine which one to invoke when the program is launched.
+Consumers of Base Profile compliant programs must not rely on a particular numbering, but instead look for function to which an attribute with the name `"entry_point"` is attached to determine which one to invoke when the program is launched.

 Within the restrictions imposed by the Base Profile, the number of qubits that are needed to execute the quantum program must be known at compile time.
 This